How Important is BMI when assessing Obesity Status ?

 children are provided within the workbook.
 Apart from the links I've

-provided to NHS web pages, the stand-alone calculator is entirely offline and your data is therefore kept confidential.
+provided to NHS web pages, the stand-alone calculator runs entirely offline and your data is therefore kept confidential.

 You can even build up a database of your own results over time if you wish, using the results